sudo-tee/MediaSpeed/README.md

 ## To start the project
 **Node v8.0 and above!** is required

-Mediaspeed will create a folder in your home  ~/.media_speed/config.json
+Mediaspeed will create a folder in your home  ~/.media_speed/  open the config file

 ```
 ~/.media_speed/config.json